MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-calculating-work-in-process-for-a-job.md

  CRONUS has taken on a lengthy project that has now extended across reporting periods.
 Tricia, a project team member, calculates the work in process (WIP) to make sure that the financial statement of the company will be accurate.

  During this procedure, Tricia will select a specific group of tasks that will be included in the WIP calculation.
-On the **Job Task Lines** page, she can specify these lines in the **WIP-Total** column.
+On the **Job Task Lines** page, Tricia can specify these lines in the **WIP-Total** column.

  The following table describes the three options.